Frances Parkinson Keyes: Louisiana and Mississippi Valley novels

 Her home in New Orleans, the Beauregard-Keyes House in the Vieux Carré, is now a museum.
-Formerly lived in, but not owned by, Confederate General P. G. T. Beauregard, Keyes restored the mansion to its Victorian glory, and her studio remains on display, complete with manuscripts.
+Confederate General P. G. T. Beauregard lived in but did not own it.
+Keyes restored the mansion to its Victorian glory, and her studio remains on display, complete with manuscripts.
 Now known as the Beauregard-Keyes House and Garden, the museum contains extensive Keyes correspondences, as well as her collections of dolls, fans, adult-sized costumes collected on her world travels and rare porcelain veilleuses, a kind of teapot in which the contents—anything from tea to milk—are kept warm by a small votive light.
 The veilleuse has the added bonus of serving as a nightlight and it was most commonly utilized at bedtime.
-Mrs. Keyes' mentioned the use of a veilleuse in several of her novels.
+Mrs. Keyes mentioned the use of a veilleuse in several of her novels.
 Her veilleuse collection was and is one of the most extensive in the world, second only to one in Trenton, Tennessee.
 Mrs. Keyes' doll collection was highlighted in a biographical documentary produced by Laurie McGill for the United Federation of Doll Clubs, Inc. (www.ufdc.org) entitled "Once Upon a Time: The Story of the Dixie Doll."

 The Beauregard-Keyes house appeared none the worse for wear after Hurricane Katrina, but the structure suffered roof damage.